 Is sustainable design really important to short-term rental guests?

-Yes—60-70% of travelers under 45 consider eco-friendly practices when booking.
+Yes, 60-70% of travelers under 45 consider eco-friendly practices when booking.
 Properties highlighting sustainability see improved conversion among high-value, longer-stay guests.
-The key is implementing visible measures like refillable toiletries, energy-efficient appliances, and recycling stations without sacrificing comfort or convenience.
+The key is putting visible measures in place - like refillable toiletries, energy-efficient appliances, and recycling stations - without sacrificing comfort or convenience.